Best: Trotz is the point man for turning Isles around

 The Islanders, who lost back-to-back games in regulation for the first time since Dec.
 4-6, are just 1-3 on their current homestand.

 So far, so very good for Barry Trotz.
-But now is the time for him to truly earn his Jack Adams Award as the NHL’s Coach of the Year, to earn his salary, to earn the enduring love and respect of Islanders.
+But now is the time for him to truly earn his Jack Adams Award as the NHL’s Coach of the Year, to earn his salary, to earn the enduring love and respect of Islanders fans.

 After Sunday’s dispiriting 4-1 loss to the Flyers at NYCB Live’s Nassau Coliseum, Trotz finds himself still one victory short of becoming the fourth NHL coach with 800 career victories, and with a team in an ill-timed slump.